khatwaniNikhil/algo_grind/recursion-memoization-dp.md

 ```

 ## 2. frog energy spent - frog jump 1 or 2, min energy spent cost to reach destination
+frog wants to climb from the 0th stair to the (N-1)th stair.
+At a time the frog can climb either one or two steps.
+A height[N] array is also given.
+Whenever the frog jumps from a stair i to stair j, the energy consumed in the jump is abs(height[i]- height[j]), where abs() means the absolute difference.
+We need to return the minimum energy that can be used by the frog to jump from stair 0 to stair N-1.
 https://www.codingninjas.com/studio/problems/frog-jump_3621012

 ### Greedy not applicable